PeriBrainCare at Karolinska Institutet

 My Ph.D. project explores postoperative patients’ cognitive function, and their next of kin experiences of early neurocognitive decline in relation to validated neuropsychological tests, inflammatory signaling molecules and quality of recovery after hip replacement surgery.
 I’m a critical care nurse with combined clinical employment at Karolinska University Hospital.

-The focus of my Ph.D project is to test a digital cognitive assessment tool and to explore subjective symtoms of delayed neurocognitive recovery after surgery.
-My research interests are pain, anesthesia and cognitive neuroscience.
+The focus of my Ph.D project is to explore delayed neurcognitive recovery after surgery with objective tests and subjective patient reports.
+My research interests are pain, anesthesia and neuropsychology.
 I have a clinical background as a nurse anesthetist.